Best Fire Pit Burners

 You may want to put a 36-inch round burner into your 48-inch round fire pit; that makes sense aesthetically.
 However, a 36-inch round Burner has a rating of 400,000+ BTUs.
 If you only have 200,000 BTUs available, you have a big problem.
 You would be lucky to generate a flame at all.

-When planning your fire pit or solving the ‘ small flame ‘ issue on an existing fire pit, the starting point is to find out how much gas you have available to direct to the fire pit.
+When planning your fire pit or solving the ‘small flame’ issue of an existing fire pit, the starting point is to find out how much gas you have available to direct to the fire pit.

-Once you know how much gas you have available, you need to calculate what size feed pipe you need to move that gas from its source to the fire pit location.
+Once you know how much gas is available, you need to calculate the appropriate gas feed pipe size to move that gas from its source to the fire pit location.
 The longer the distance the gas has to travel, the larger the diameter of the feed pipe needs to be.

-Ninety-nine percent of small flame issues result from a mismatch between how much gas the Burner is receiving compared to how much it requires to provide the optimal flame, which is its BTU rating.
+Ninety-nine percent of small flame issues stem from a mismatch between the amount of gas the burner receives and the amount it requires to produce its optimal flame, which is determined by its BTU rating.

-Correctly matching the burner BTU rating to the amount of gas you can provide to the Burner ensures you will get optimal performance from your chosen Burner.
+Correctly matching the burner’s BTU rating to the available gas supply ensures optimal performance from your chosen burner.

-If you have any questions, please don’t hesitate to contact us via our Contact Form or call toll-free on the number at the top of the page.
+If you have any questions, please don’t hesitate to contact us via our Contact Form or call toll-free at the number at the top of the page.